criso8/CIS191-demo-site/README.md

 <ol>

-<li> A bare repo is a repository that does not have a working tree It has a <strong>.gitsubdirectory</strong> in the main directory itself unlike a regular repo </li>
+<li> A bare repo is a repository that does not have a working tree It has a <strong>.git </strong> subdirectory in the main directory itself unlike a regular repo </li>

 <li>The python server pushes the contents of www online via 9001.</li>